-The doctor will examine your body and look at your skin.
-The physical exam will reveal skin sores (lesions) and joint tenderness.
+The health care provider will look at your body and look at your skin.
+The physical exam will show skin sores (purpura, lesions) and joint tenderness.

 Tests may include:

 There is no specific treatment.
 Most cases go away on their own.
 If symptoms do not go away, you need to take corticosteroid medicine such as prednisone.

 The disease most often gets better on its own.